kjwilder/ranker/README.md

   to `v` or `a` will sort it.
 - partial_order(v, w, num)
   partial_order(a, size, w, num)
-  - Similar to` order, but the permutation is of length `num` and only permutes the `num` highest ranked elements.
+  - Similar to `order`, but the permutation is of length `num` and only permutes the `num` highest ranked elements.
 - quantile(v, q)